 Why is this medication prescribed?

-Omalizumab injection is used to decrease the number of asthma attacks (sudden episodes of wheezing, shortness of breath, and trouble breathing) in adults and children 6 years of age and older with asthma who have year-round allergies and whose symptoms are not controlled with inhaled steroids.
-It is also used to treat nasal polyps (swelling of the lining of the nose) along with inhaled steroids in adults whose symptoms are not controlled.
-Omalizumab is also used to treat chronic hives in adults and children 12 years of age and older without a known cause that cannot successfully be treated with an antihistamine such as diphenhydramine (Benadryl), cetirizine (Zyrtec), hydroxyzine (Vistaril), and loratadine (Claritin).
+Omalizumab injection is used to decrease the number of asthma attacks (sudden episodes of wheezing, shortness of breath, and trouble breathing) in adults and children 6 years of age and older with allergic asthma (asthma caused by inhaling substances such as dander, pollen, and dust mites) whose symptoms are not controlled with inhaled steroids.
+It is also used to treat nasal polyps (swelling of the lining of the nose) in adults whose symptoms are not controlled with inhaled steroids.
+Omalizumab is also used to treat chronic hives without a known cause that cannot successfully be treated with antihistamine medications such as diphenhydramine (Benadryl), cetirizine (Zyrtec), hydroxyzine (Vistaril), and loratadine (Claritin) in adults and children 12 years of age and older.
+Omalizumab is not used to treat other forms of hives or allergic conditions.
 Omalizumab injection is in a class of medications called monoclonal antibodies.
-It works by blocking the action of a certain natural substance in the body that causes the symptoms related to asthma, nasal polyps, and hives.
+It works by blocking the action of a certain natural substance in the body that causes the symptoms of allergic asthma, nasal polyps, and hives.

 How should this medicine be used?

-Omalizumab injection comes as a powder to be mixed with water and as a solution in a prefilled syringe to inject subcutaneously (just under the skin).
-When omalizumab is used to treat asthma or nasal polyps, it is usually injected once every 2 or 4 weeks.
-When omalizumab is used to treat chronic hives, it is usually injected once every 4 weeks.
-You may receive one or more injections at each visit, depending on your weight and medical condition.
+Omalizumab injection comes as a prefilled syringe and as a powder to be mixed with water to be injected subcutaneously (under the skin).
+When omalizumab is used to treat allergic asthma or nasal polyps, it is usually injected once every 2 or 4 weeks.
+You may receive one or more injections, depending on your weight and medical condition.
+When omalizumab is used to treat chronic hives, it is usually given once every 4 weeks.
 Your doctor will determine the length of your treatment based on your condition and how well you respond to the medication.

 It may take some time before you feel the full benefit of omalizumab injection.
 Do not decrease your dose of any other asthma, nasal polyps, or hives medication or stop taking any other medication that has been prescribed by your doctor unless your doctor tells you to do so.
 Your doctor may want to decrease the doses of your other medications gradually.